davidchatting/Approximate/README.md

-# Approximate Library
+# The Approximate Library
 Approximate is a WiFi [Arduino](http://www.arduino.cc/download) Library for building proximate interactions with the ESP8266 and ESP32.

 The Approximate library works 2.4GHz WiFi networks, but not 5GHz networks, as neither ESP8266 or ESP32 support this technology.

 ## When We're Close...
-Discover a device in proximity...
+Identify a device on your WiFi network that's in proximity.

 ```
 #include <Approximate.h>